Crystalnix/stroustrup-frontend/API.md

+  **IMPORTANT**
+  ----
+    Will all get requests you can use where and sortBy url params

   **Get Bookshelf**
   ----
-    Returns json data about a single book.
+    Returns json data about a bookshelf.

   * **URL**